The Highways of North Carolina

 In 1978, US 21 was added to I-77 from NC 16 to La Salle St then over to Statesville Rd.
 South of La Salle, Statesville became unnumbered.

-In 1986 or 1987, US 21 was added to more I-77 from La Salle St to Sunset Rd over to Statesville Rd.
+In May 1984 (NCDOT), US 21 was added to more I-77 from La Salle St to Sunset Rd over to Statesville Rd.
 This left behind more unnumbered routing.

 1969 Official